Greek PM hails debt compromise, public sceptical

 The other junior coalition partner, the Democratic Left, called the deal "a decisive step" to keep Greece in the euro.

+Deeply unpopular wage and spending cuts passed this month contradicted Samaras's pre-election pledges to soften the bailout deal, testing the cohesion of the conservative-led, three-party coalition he has headed since June.

+In his statement on Tuesday, Samaras once again promised the latest cuts would be the last.

-Greece's anti-bailout opposition dismissed the agreement altogether, saying it fell short of what was needed.
+Greece's anti-bailout opposition dismissed the agreement altogether, saying it fell short of what was needed to make the country's debt sustainable.

 Papadimoulis said German Chancellor Angela Merkel was standing in the way of a 50 percent write-off of Greece's 340-billion-euro debt, saying that was what Athens needed.